SciRooPlot/SciRooPlot/README.md

 plotManager.AddInputDataFiles("inputIdentifierA", {"/path/to/file/a.root", "/path/to/file/a2.root"});
 // instead of adding the whole root file, you can also specify a sub-list or sub-folder in the file: plotManager.AddInputDataFiles("inputIdentifierB", {"/path/to/file/b.root:my/sub/list/or/dir"});
-// the paths may contain any environment variables defined in your shell: plotManager.AddInputDataFiles("inputIdentifierC", {"${HOME}/myRootFiles/b2.root"});
+// the paths may contain any environment variable defined in your shell: plotManager.AddInputDataFiles("inputIdentifierC", {"${HOME}/myRootFiles/b2.root"});
 // and it is possible to add all root files within a directory (including sub-directories): plotManager.AddInputDataFiles("inputIdentifierD", {"/path/to/folder/with/rootfiles/"});

 // N.B.:
-// you can save these settings to a file via: plotManager.DumpInputDataFiles("path/to/inputFilesConfig.XML");
+// you can save these settings to a file via: plotManager.DumpInputDataFiles("/path/to/inputFilesConfig.XML");
 // this way you can also modify this list of input files manually in the
-// xml file and then read it into your program via plotManager.LoadInputDataFiles("path/to/inputFilesConfig.XML");
+// xml file and then read it into your program via plotManager.LoadInputDataFiles("/path/to/inputFilesConfig.XML");

 // now that we know where to look for the data, we can start creating plot(s).
 // the plot will be handed over to the manager after it was created and defined